Inam Karimov

-Personal and professional life
+Biography

 Inam Karimov was born in Baku on 6 June 1977.

+Education

 He studied at Humanitarian Subjects gymnasium between 1984 – 1994 years.
 He continued his education at Richmond High School in Indiana State of the USA between 1994 – 1995 years.

 He entered the International Law faculty of the Baku State University.
-Inam Karimov achieved bachelor's degree at Strasbourg University in Law in 1998–2000 years, and master's degree in Law in Sorbonne (Paris) University in 2000–2002 years.
+Inam Karimov achieved bachelor's degree at Strasbourg University in Law in 1998–2000 years, and master's degree in law in Sorbonne (Paris) University in 2000–2002 years.